serz123/The-Gathering-Web-Scraper/README.md

+# THIS WAS A SCHOOL ASSIGNMENT

-# Assignment A2 - The Gathering Web Scraper
+## The Gathering Web Scraper

 In this assignment, you got to help three friends, Peter, Paul, and Mary, plan their once-a-month gathering.
 Once a month, they gather to watch a movie and then dine at their favorite restaurant.
 It is quite difficult for the three friends to plan a gathering because they first have to find at least one day when everyone can find a movie and finally find a time when a table is free to book at the restaurant.